 While searching for a good file encryption utility, I decided that I wanted one that was open source, cross-platform, and easy to use.
 I wanted versions that would run on Linux, DOS, and Windows (Win32).
-BURP, which stands for Blowfish Updated Re-entrant Project.
-It fits the bill perfectly.
+BURP fits the bill perfectly.
+It stands for Blowfish Updated Re-entrant Project.

 The only problem was that there was no GUI for Windows.
 Not a problem!
-I quickly designed one in AutoIt (a wonderful scripting language) and now we have BURP-GUI.
+I quickly designed one in AutoIt, which is a wonderful scripting language.
+Now there is BURP-GUI.
 I also packed the BURP executables listed below with UPX to make them smaller, which is perfect for keeping them on my rescue CD and on flash drives.

 BURP-GUI needs a 32-bit Windows OS.
 This includes Windows 94, 98, NT, 2000, ME, XP, or later.